 Significant changes were made to the Satisfaction Survey (SATS) starting in the 2016/2017 school year, and it is now known as the Student Learning Survey (SLS).

-An organization having at least one teacher and administrator, which provides educational programs to students.
+An organization having at least one teacher and administrator, which provides educational programs to at least one student.